Skizzy-create/Velocity-Prediction-for-S2-33/README.md

 ## Usage

-1. Ensure you have the training data available in the `traning.csv` file.
+1. Ensure you have the training data available in the `training

+.csv` file.
 The file contains 3224 rows of training data.

 2. Run the `VelocityModel1.ipynb` notebook, which contains the code for the velocity prediction model.